macloo/python-beginners/README.md

 Chapter 8 covers **reading and writing files** with Python.
 The information we need most often is on pages 180-183.
 There are a couple of things not covered that I have explained in the README.

+## Week 04

+Students read chapters 5 and 7 in Sweigart.
+See the README in the [week04](https://github.com/macloo/python-beginners/tree/master/week04) folder for more information.

 ## Jupyter Cheat Sheet

 Students use Jupyter Notebook to complete several assignments.
 The [cheat sheet](https://github.com/macloo/python-beginners/tree/master/jupyter_cheat_sheet) is helpful after Jupyter Notebook has been installed and they need to launch it, save their work, and close it correctly.